 Not documenting the revenue recognition policy: What’s your policy for contract modifications?
 For refunds?
 For credits?
 Write it down and follow it consistently.

-Not consulting accountants: Revenue recognition seems simple until it’s not.
+Not consulting accountants: Revenue recognition for SaaS businesses is governed by complex accounting standards like ASC 606, and getting the revenue recognition right is critical for compliance and audit readiness.
+Revenue recognition seems simple until it’s not.
 Get a CPA involved before you have problems.
 Fixing revenue recognition after two years of doing it wrong is expensive and painful.

 Implement proper systems before you need them for an audit.
 Investors at Series A expect clean revenue recognition.
 Fixing it during due diligence delays closes and creates questions about financial sophistication.

-When building financial models, separate your bookings forecast from your revenue forecast:
+When building financial models, separate your bookings forecast from your revenue forecast, and incorporate leading indicators to predict SaaS demand so your revenue projections don’t wait on lagging GAAP numbers:

 Bookings forecast: How much contract value are you signing each month?